SYT20/AI-Powered-Medical-Report-Simplifier/README.md

    The API will be available at `http://localhost:8000`

-6. **Verify installation:**
+6. **Test the backend:**

-   Visit `http://localhost:8000/docs` to see the interactive API documentation.
+   Visit `http://127.0.0.1:8000/docs#/` to access the interactive API documentation and test the endpoints directly in your browser.

 ## API Usage